 I love the richness of a true, Spanish-style sofrito – that beautiful meld of onions, garlic, tomatoes, and olive oil graced by just a touch of smoked paprika and fresh herbs from the garden.
 It’s easy to spoon a dollop of sofrito over chicken as it bakes, or blend a little with homemade mayonnaise to spread against whole-grain sourdough bread for sandwiches.

 For the Eggs

 - 3 tablespoons chopped flat-leaf parsley

-- Warm the olive oil in a wide braising dish (like this one) over medium heat, then pour in the onion and garlic puree.
+- Warm the olive oil in a wide braising dish over medium heat, then pour in the onion and garlic puree.
 Cook over medium heat the onion and garlic release their fragrance, and begin to color.
 Pour in the pureed tomato, and then turn the heat down to medium-low.
 Stir in the smoked paprika and drop in the herbs.
 Simmer, uncovered, until the flavors marry and the sauce thickens, about twenty minutes.
 Pluck out the herbs, adjust seasoning with salt, and transfer to a bowl.